pallet/ritz/nrepl/README.md

 # ritz-nrepl

-`ritz-nrepl` comprises an nREPL server and middleware.
+`ritz-nrepl` is an nREPL server with a debugger.
 The server uses JPDA to provide debugger middleware.
-The library also provides general purpose middleware, which can be used with any nREPL client, independently of the debugger.

-Alpha.

 ## nREPL debugger server usage